open-sdg/open-sdg/docs/metadata-format.md

 ## Data Info

 Some of the metadata are not intended to be displayed on the site.
 These are put into a "scope" called "data" in the `_prose.yml` file.
-For example, see [here](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/_prose.yml#L142).
+For example, see the [`data_non_statistical` field](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/_prose.yml#L205).

 Use this method to hide any fields needed, by putting them into the "data" scope.